 In 2022 we will continue tightening our voting policies and thresholds on diversity, as we believe most companies need to improve their diversity towards representation of all groups throughout all roles and levels.
 Boards should seek diverse composition in its broadest sense to support high-quality debate and decision-making, considering diversity of skills, experience, networks, psychological attributes and characteristics (including, but not limited to, race, ethnicity, gender, sexual orientation, age, disability, nationality and socioeconomic background).
 Boards should give careful consideration to how they can find members from outside of their typical networks and the breadth of attributes or perspectives that may be valuable to their decision-making.
-Where boards have made insufficient progress on critical dimensions of diversity, including racial and ethnic or gender representation at either board and senior management level, we may recommend opposing the re-appointment of relevant responsible directors.
-In Brazil, we expect women to account for at least 20% of board members.
+Where boards have made insufficient progress on critical dimensions of diversity, including racial and ethnic or gender representation at either board and senior management level, we will recommend opposing the re-appointment of relevant responsible directors.